 Geo

-In 1989, General Motors opened the Geo division to manufacture compact and subcompact cars.
-The manufacturer relied on a combination of low prices and high-quality assembly.
-Suzuki and Toyota corporations also participated in creating the brand, so this project was initially promising.
-But its story ended in 1997 when GM became disenchanted with low demand and closed the brand name, transferring the rights to all models to Chevrolet.
-Since then, cars have been sold under different names.
-They are no longer adorned with the red ‘Geo’ emblem with parallels and meridians inside the letter ‘o’.
+1989, General Motors opened the Geo division to produce compact and subcompact cars.
+The manufacturer relied on a combination of low prices and quality assembly.
+Suzuki and Toyota corporations also participated in creating the brand, so initially, this project was promising.
+But its history ended in 1997, when GM was disappointed in the low demand and closed the brand, transferring the rights to all models to Chevrolet.
+Since then, the cars have been sold under different names.
+They are no longer adorned with the red “Geo” emblem with parallels and meridians inside the letter “o.”

 Merkur

-Merkur is considered one of the most short-lived brands in the US auto industry since it only existed for four years.
-This brand was created to satisfy consumer demand for European-made cars because such trends were observed in the North American car market in the early 1980s.
-Moreover, Merkur was a Ford Motor Company project designed for the luxury segment.
-The production was located in West Germany, so cars’ prices were constantly changing due to the unstable exchange rate.
-Ford executives considered the demand for Merkur cars too low and decided to liquidate the brand in 1989.
-Customers did not even have time to get used to the black and white logo, stylized as a radiator grille with the words “MERKUR.”
+Merkur is considered one of the shortest-lived brands in the American auto industry, lasting only four years.
+The brand was created to meet consumer demand for European-made cars, as similar trends were seen in the North American automobile market in the early 1980s.
+In addition, Merkur was a Ford Motor Company project designed for the luxury segment.
+Production was located in West Germany, so car prices were constantly changing due to unstable exchange rates.
+Ford management considered the demand for Merkur cars too low and, in 1989, decided to liquidate the brand.
+Buyers did not have time to get used to the black-and-white logo, stylized as a radiator grille with the inscription “MERKUR.”

 International Harvester

 Buses, tractors, trucks, SUVs, pickup trucks, and tractors have made International Harvester famous worldwide.
-This company did not arise from scratch: it was created in 1902 due to the merger of two enterprises that produced agricultural machinery.
-After absorbing another competitor, McCormick Harvesting Machine Company rebranded and was renamed International Harvester.
+This company did not come from nothing: it was created in 1902 due to the merger of two companies producing agricultural machinery; after the takeover of another competitor, McCormick Harvesting Machine Company rebranded and was renamed International Harvester.
 This name was used for the logo.
-At the top was a red and black monogram of the letters “IH,” and at the bottom was a bold inscription “International Harvester.”
-After the strike, the firm went bankrupt and was sold to Tenneco, Inc. The new owner closed it in 1985.
+It featured a red and black monogram of the letters “IH” at the top and bold “International Harvester” at the bottom.
+After the strike, the firm went bankrupt and was sold to Tenneco, Inc. The new owner closed it down in 1985.

 Hupmobile

-Hupmobiles joined the Hupp Motor Car Company lineup in 1909 and immediately attracted public attention, earning a compliment from Henry Ford.
-The demand for this brand’s roadsters has grown so much that the manufacturer was forced to expand the plant.
-Then the owners decided to turn the budget subcompact Hupmobile into a large and expensive car.
-Striving for profit, they lost their loyal customers.
-Over time, Hupp Motor Car Company developed internal problems related to shareholder disagreements.
-The firm lost its factories, so shipments slowed, and buyers began to refuse orders.
+Hupmobiles appeared in the Hupp Motor Car Company’s lineup in 1909 and immediately caught the public’s attention, earning a compliment from Henry Ford.
+The demand for roadsters of this brand grew so much that the manufacturer was forced to expand the plant.
+Then, the owners decided to turn the budget subcompact Hupmobile into a large and expensive car.
+In their pursuit of profit, they lost their regular customers.
+Over time, Hupp Motor Car Company had internal problems due to shareholder disagreements.
+The company lost its plants, deliveries slowed, and customers began to refuse orders.
 The last car with the black handwritten Hupmobile logo rolled off the assembly line in 1939.

 Detroit Electric

-Detroit Electric cars were equipped with an electric motor that was powered by a rechargeable battery.
-They were driven mainly by doctors and female drivers because it was difficult for them to start ordinary cars with internal combustion engines manually.
-Detroit Electric’s golden era began in the 1910s when gasoline prices rose.
-Even the philanthropist John Davison Rockefeller Jr. and America’s greatest inventor Thomas Edison.
-But ICE car manufacturers have returned to the market with the latest models, displacing electric cars.
-In recent years, the company made vehicles only to order until it went bankrupt.
-She used a round blue gradient logo with stylized ‘DETROIT’ lettering.
-In the ring-frame, there was an arch formed by the full name of the brand.
+Detroit Electric cars were equipped with an electric motor powered by a battery.
+They were driven mostly by doctors and women drivers, as it was difficult for them to start conventional internal combustion engine cars by hand.
+The golden era of Detroit Electric began in the 1910s when gasoline prices rose.
+Even philanthropist John Davison Rockefeller Jr. and America’s greatest inventor, Thomas Edison.
+However, manufacturers of internal combustion engine cars have returned to the market with the latest models, displacing electric cars.
+In recent years, the company made cars only to order until it went bankrupt.
+It used a circular blue gradient logo with the stylized lettering ‘DETROIT.’
+The circular frame contained an arch formed by the brand’s full name.

 Auburn

-The predecessor of the Auburn Automobile Company made horse-drawn carriages.
-But as it developed, the car brand spun off from its parent firm to build experimental models.
-Its history ended in 1937, when the holding, to which it was a member, was declared bankrupt.
-And all because the manufacturer relied on luxury cars, which turned out to be unprofitable.
-The Auburn logo looked just as luxurious: a gold plaque engraved with the brand name.
+The predecessor of the Auburn Automobile Company produced horse-drawn carriages.
+However, as it developed, the automobile brand separated from the parent company to create experimental models.
+Its history ended in 1937 when the holding company it was part of was declared bankrupt.
+This was all because the manufacturer staked on unprofitable luxury cars.
+The Auburn logo looked no less luxurious: a gold plaque engraved with the brand name.

 Franklin

-Franklin is named not after a politician but after his namesake Herbert H. Franklin, who decided to start manufacturing cars in 1902.
+The Franklin company is named not in honor of a political figure but in honor of its namesake, Herbert H. Franklin, who, in 1902, decided to get into the production of cars.
 The company produced innovative air-cooled models.
-In 1930, his engineers improved the design of the engine, achieving an increase in power.
+In 1930, its engineers improved the engine design, increasing power.
 Things were going well, but after the Great Depression, people stopped buying luxury cars.
-In 1934, the automaker went bankrupt, and its name and all assets, including the logo with an underlined handwritten “Franklin” lettering, were sold.
+1934, the automaker went bankrupt, and its name and all assets, including the logo with the underlined handwritten inscription “Franklin,” were sold.

 Cole

-One of the Indianapolis auto industry founders was the Cole Motor Car Company, which makes luxury cars with a V-8 combustion engine.
-It appeared in 1909 based on another enterprise (Cole Carriage Company) and left the market in 1925 because its owner was afraid of bankruptcy and did not want to risk his money.
-The history of the American auto industry includes the Cole logo with black Victorian lettering.
+One of the progenitors of the Indianapolis automobile industry was the Cole Motor Car Company, which produced luxury cars with a V-8 internal combustion engine.
+It appeared in 1909 based on another company (Cole Carriage Company) and left the market in 1925 because its owner was afraid of bankruptcy and did not want to risk his money.
+The Cole logo with black Victorian lettering has gone down in the history of the American automobile industry.

 Abbott-Detroit

-Abbott-Detroit is a manufacturer of reliable and powerful luxury cars that opened its factory in Detroit in 1909 and operated there until 1916.
-He then moved to Cleveland, where he continued to produce station wagons, roadsters, limousines, and other publicized models.
-This continued until 1918 when the company declared itself bankrupt.
-It was called the Consolidated Car Co., although its cars were sold under the old name and were adorned with the Abbott-Detroit logo: a triangular yellow figure with a large red letter “A” and small lettering.
+Abbott-Detroit, a manufacturer of reliable and powerful luxury automobiles, opened its factory in Detroit in 1909 and operated there until 1916.
+It then moved to Cleveland, where it continued to produce station wagons, roadsters, limousines, and other hyped models until 1918, when the company declared bankruptcy.
+It became Consolidated Car Co., although its cars were sold under the old name and adorned with the Abbott-Detroit logo: a triangular yellow figure with a large red “A” and small print.

 What car brands does America make?